 Around five site visits are organised by SDM each year, with INEA and EC selecting which partners participate in each based on a set of common criteria, combined with feedback from SDM.

-Earlier this year, our Managing Director Massimo Garbini formally delivered the SESAR Deployment Programme edition 2017 proposal for update to the Directorate General for Mobility and Transport of the European Commission (DG Move).
+Last year, our former Managing Director Massimo Garbini formally delivered the SESAR Deployment Programme edition 2017 proposal for update to the Directorate General for Mobility and Transport of the European Commission (DG Move).

 It includes a summary of all future activities along with their scope and timeframe, geographical reach, and information on associated risks and mitigation actions.